MLB celebrates Jackie Robinson, calls for justice continue

 Boone was emotional throughout the briefing, saying he had spent the previous hour talking to Yankees players about protests in recent days.
 New York was off Thursday and has not opted out of any games, and Boone said the team planned to play its doubleheader Friday against the Mets as scheduled.

 Boone also said he will donate his paycheck Friday to The Players Alliance, a group of more than 100 current and former Black major leaguers working to combat racial injustice.
+The Players Alliance made a video tribute on social media thanking Robinson that included past and present Black MLB players like Mookie Betts, Curtis Granderson, David Price, Jason Heyward, Torii Hunter, Ryan Howard and Prince Fielder.

 “It’s always good to see people communicate their heart, and we’ve seen a lot of that,” Boone said before walking away.